Housing and Innovation in Revit (HIR)

 For help in planning the project, review the manual page Planning Project Scheduling & Costs.

-The Construction Schedule must include:
+The construction schedule must include:

 • Clearing site